jayam04/python-projects/PyPrograms/equations/readme.md

 ### THIS PROGRAM USES [GPL V3 LICENSE](../../LICENSE)
-# areas
+# equations
-areas is a program you can use to find areas of different shapes.
+equations.py is a python program you can use to find roots of different equations.

 ### How to run?
 Run as a python program